Cecil Jacobson: Defense

 Jacobson vigorously denied wrongdoing.
 He offered these explanations: With regard to the "false pregnancy" cases, he had believed that the women had actually been pregnant, and continued to maintain that some of them really were pregnant.
 He was well aware that injected hCG could trigger a false positive on a pregnancy test, but thought that the dosages he administered were too low to have that effect.
 If he misread the ultrasound results, that was an honest error.
 As for the donor insemination, Jacobson maintained that he had in fact relied on anonymous donors as claimed.
 He acknowledged using his own sperm on some occasions, when donors failed to show up when needed, and a patient was about to miss a window of opportunity to become pregnant.
 He could not account for the incident in which his own sperm was used in place of the patient's husband's, other than to suggest cross-contamination in the laboratory.

 Sentence

-In 1992, Jacobson was convicted of 52 counts of mail fraud, wire fraud and perjury.
+In 1992, Jacobson was convicted of 52 counts of mail fraud, wire fraud, and perjury.
 He was sentenced to five years in prison and had his medical license revoked.
 Jacobson appealed his convictions and sentence, but they were upheld by the court of appeals.
 He later moved to Provo, Utah, where he was involved in agricultural research.

-"Awards"
+Ig Nobel Prize

 He was awarded the Ig Nobel Prize for Biology in 1992, which cited him as "Dr. Cecil Jacobson, relentlessly generous sperm donor, and prolific patriarch of sperm banking, for devising a simple, single-handed method of quality control."

+Death

+Jacobson died on March 5th, 2021 in Springville, Utah at the age of 84.
+His cause of death was reported as complications due to health issues he had been dealing with prior.